chrisbog/intro-to-git/lesson2/lesson2.md

 ![](img/switchtofeature.png)

 ## Create a pull request to have the changes accepted
-Within the github website, there is something called a pull request.
+Within the github website, there is a very important process called a pull request.
 The pull request is a notification and function to alert the owner of the repository that you are finished with your feature and you want the lead developer to import the changes back into their branch.

 Let's click on the **Compare & pull request** button on the previous screen.
 In very simple terms the developer that coded the first feature wants to tell the tech lead that they are completed with their changes.
 They would like to put the changes back into the main release branch.